-Tobacco industry claims on cigarette packaging are nonsenseNovember 23rd, 2012 in Addiction /
+Tobacco industry claims on cigarette packaging are nonsenseNovember 23, 2012 in Medicine & Health / Addiction

 Claims that replacing alluring designs on cigarette packs with a plain standardised look will increase illegal tobacco production are baseless - according to a new report published today (Friday) by an international expert.